ppluuums-jp/cloud-sql-scheduler/README.md

 ```
 1. Set the envs
    - PROJECT_ID: The project ID of the Cloud SQL instance
-   - INSTANCE_NAME: The name of the Cloud SQL instance
+   - CLOUD_SQL_INSTANCES: The name of the Cloud SQL instances
      - e.g. my-instance, my-instance,my-instance-2

 2. Run the script